RaphCoder13/KBLayerHelper/README.md

 ## Overview

-This Autohotkey script listen to QMK HID debug messages sent on layer changes and notifies the user by displaying the layer name, a layout image and the layer index on the tray icon.
+This Autohotkey script listen to QMK HID debug messages sent on layer changes and notifies the user by displaying the layer index on the tray icon, a layout image and the layer name.

 ![Screen capture](./pictures/KBLayerHelper-with-legendes.png)

+Layout image and layer name are always-on-top, click-through windows, their position and duration can be configured in the .ini file.
+The tray icon menu allow to activate/deactivate the display.

 ## Requirements